 File formats in summary

-Use EPS files as your master copy.
-If you’re going to print your logo or you need to send your logo onto someone else, this is the most workable file format.
+Use EPS files as your master copy, if you’re going to print your logo, or if you need to send your logo on to anyone else, as this is the most workable file format.

 Use PNG if you are going to use your logo on any web page.
-As with JPGs, you shouldn’t resize in this format.
-Instead, finalize dimensions in the EPS file and then export to PNG.
+But, like JPGs, don’t resize in this format, and instead finalize dimensions in the EPS file and then export to PNG.

 As for the different colour variations of your logo files, most designers will provide a CMYK, black, and white (reversed) version of the logo.